deadjdona/youtube-comment-suite-up/README.md

 ## Features

-* Cross-platform using Java 8 and JavaFX
+* Cross-platform using Java 8 and JavaFX.
 * Include multiple channels, playlists, and videos in a single group.
 * Search for comments by video, type, username, keyword, length, and date.
 * Export search results to handier and more consumable CSV or JSON formats.